What our KPIs mean

 As part of our customer experience (CX) programme, we conduct event-based satisfaction (CSAT) surveys after each support case is closed or a project is completed.

-Clients are asked to rate how happy they feel about their recent service experience by clicking on the face that best represents their feelings – happy, neutral or sad.
+Clients are asked to rate how happy they feel about their recent service experience by clicking on the face that best represents their feelings – good, neutral or bad.
 Our CSAT score is the monthly average of all surveys received.
 We have a higher than average response rate of over 22% compared to an industry standard of 5%.

 Clients can also add their own comments about the performance and handling of their issue or project.
 This is completely voluntary, and people can opt out if desired.